 Mutual respect is a pivotal characteristic of a healthy relationship.
-If one partner is continuously disrespectful to his or her significant other, this is a sign that things are not on good footing.
+If one partner is continuously disrespectful to his or her significant other, this is a sign that things are not on a good footing.
 The belittling of a partner has no place in a healthy relationship - but treating one's love with respect and dignity does.
 For a couple to succeed, it's important the level of respect travels along a two-way street.
-If it is a one-way street, the relationship will end up being cluttered with a lot of resentment which will probably eventually lead to other issues emerging between the couple.
+If it is a one-way street, the relationship will end up being cluttered with a lot of resentment, which will probably eventually lead to other issues emerging between the couple.

 A strong foundation of trust being present is a strong sign a relationship is a healthy one.
 Partners who have respect and honesty for one another usually do not have trust issues.
 However, if a person finds him or herself spying on his or her partner to check up on him or her or not really believing the words he or she says, this is a sign things are looking to be on shaky ground.
-In this type of situation a person might want to consider it is time to reevaluate how he or she really feel about his or her partner.
-Also he or she will want to evaluate if this is the kind of life he or she wants to be in for the long haul?
+In this type of situation a person might want to consider it is time to reevaluate how he or she really feels about his or her partner.
+Also, he or she will want to evaluate if this is the kind of life he or she wants to be in for the long haul?

 In some cases, the lack of trust may be unfounded and related to baggage from previous relationships and, if this is the case, with some soul-searching and perhaps counseling the issue may be able to be resolved.
 If this is the case, for the relationship to stay on a healthy footing, the issues relating to mistrust have to be resolved.
 Without trust from both partners, ultimately, the small cracks in the relationship's foundation will spread and break the relationship wide open.
-If and when this happens, it likely shatter to pieces.
+If and when this happens, things are likely to shatter to pieces.

 Honesty is another one of the most important components in a relationship.
 Without honesty, it's hard to keep things standing on a healthy footing.
-An established relationship which is built upon harmful and/or harmless lies, or just plain old outward deceit will eventually lead to harming the relationship because someone is bound to get hurt.
+An established relationship which is built upon harmful and/or harmless lies, or just plain old outward deceit, will eventually lead to harming the relationship because someone is bound to get hurt.